-The titanic tree flourishes thus far, after having been surrounded by asphalt for at least two decades and probably much more.
+The titanic Winn-Dixie tree flourishes thus far, after having been surrounded by asphalt for at least two decades and probably much more.
 And in all likelihood, it will outlast its much younger cousins, who were given the poorly thought-out treatment that Len Zickler and Duane Dietz rail against in the aforementioned Urban Development article.
 These smaller trees—also Southern live oaks, I believe—are jammed into much smaller islands, sometimes two at a time.
 Some rust colored mulch and compost undoubtedly try to endow them with the nutrients they need but otherwise are not receiving.
-Chances are strong that the will succumb to their poor environment within the next few years.
+Chances are strong that they will succumb to their poor environment within the next few years.
 But, if it’s lasted this long, the older cousin will most likely persevere into the distant future.

-Here, in Gulfport, one can witness veneration for both the old and the natural in this preservation of a long-standing Southern live oak tree.
+Here, in Gulfport, one can witness veneration for both the old and the natural in this preservation of a long-standing Southern live oak tree at the Winn-Dixie parking lot.
 It does happen now and then.
 The distinctions between between rural and urban—the synthetic and the natural—the modern and the pre-modern—the good and the bad—get hamfisted treatment by both the city artists/intellectuals and the designers of giant new exurban subdivisions.
 And, long after the polemic ends and the two sides have died of exhaustion, years after some technological advancement renders the Winn-Dixie (and all grocery stores) obsolete, this tree will continue to stand, enjoying increased breathing room amidst the cracked and decaying pavement.
 It used to be real estate; now it’s only fields and trees.